nobrefelipe/flutter-micro-frontends-architecture/README.md

 ```

-### **Best practices**

-Events are aways in the past tense.
-And should always end with the 'Event' keywork.
-Thus, events are always triggered after an action.

-Eg.: `UserLoggedInEvent`, `AccountCreatedEvent`

 ### **Registering an event**

 When you create a micro app with the `scaffold cli` it will create a `*_events.dart` file for you (eg.: search_events.dart) with some dummy events registred there to be used as examples.